Prateek07-Kumar/End-to-End-Yelp-Business-Reviews-Analysis-Project/README.md

 **Query 6: 5-Star Review Percentage**
   - Calculates the percentage of 5-star reviews for each business
   - Uses conditional aggregation (CASE WHEN)
+  - Shows which businesses have the highest customer satisfaction